eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

   lated because the calibrator tries to wait for existing vehicles that might still appear

-The *freq* attribute defines how often a check for inserting vehicles takes place.
+The *period* attribute defines how often a check for inserting vehicles takes place.
 This value defaults to the simulation step-length.
 Larger values conserve computation time but may also lead to a tighter clustering of inserted vehicles.